kalisio/kdk/docs/guides/development/setup.md

 - [Windows.](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)

 ::: warning
-Kalisio modules are expected to work with MongoDB 3.x and MongoDB 4.x
+At the time of writing the KDK modules v2.x (`master` branch) are expected to work with MongoDB 4.x and KDK modules v1.x are expected to work with MongoDB 3.x
 :::

 ::: tip